JaimeStill/PatternsAndPractices/readme.md

 ## [Format](#patterns-and-practices)

-Throughout this documentation, each major section will be linked at the top of the document.
-Clicking the header of each major section will bring you back to the top of this document.
+Throughout this documentation, each major section will be linked at the top of the article.
+Clicking the header of each major section will bring you back to the top of this article.

 Anywhere you see something referenced inside curly braces, i.e. - `{value}`, this means that the value isn't specific to the documentation and could be something that you come up with on your own.
 For example, a project name, a directory, etc.